 Although assessing the cost-effectiveness of existing programs of intervention should be the starting point for charity research, that is not the end of the matter.
 After all, we are not concerned with effectiveness in the abstract, but with the difference that additional or marginal donations would make.

 That means we also need to consider the issues like these:

 - If a program is already close to its capacity in terms of the good it can do, then further funding will just lead to diminishing returns.

 - There can be a danger that increased charitable aid will encourage other sources of funding to withdraw from the cause, reducing the good done.

 Even if a donation is stated to be for the more effective program, the

 These are all things which we consider in our research before making our recommendations.

-The Abdul Latif Jameel Poverty Action Lab – An excellent source of randomized control trial data on interventions designed to alleviate poverty.
+- The Abdul Latif Jameel Poverty Action Lab – An excellent source of randomized control trial data on interventions designed to alleviate poverty.

-The Disease Control Priorities in Developing Countries Report (DCP2) – This provides cost effectiveness data on a wide range of health interventions in the developing world.
+- The Disease Control Priorities in Developing Countries Report (DCP2) – This provides cost effectiveness data on a wide range of health interventions in the developing world.

 - The World Health Organisation WHO-CHOICE guide – A cost-effectiveness report similar in scope to DCP2.